HELVE/GO_ROGUE_MANUAL/README.md

 ---

-Vitaly Bulgarov - Activity burnout is a personal trauma.
-It's a broken bone you don't want to exercise in the future.
+> Activity burnout is a personal trauma.
+It's a broken bone you don't want to exercise in the future. - Vitaly Bulgarov

 Optimize for no burnout.
 Pay attention to the process and your mental state.
 We often disregard the symptoms and force things on ourselves.
+As Bulgarov said bringing in a classic example.
 Slowly boiled lobster.
 Dead without realizing.

-10 years for your skill.
+- 10 years for your skill.
-10 years for your voice.
+- 10 years for your voice.
 It's a long time to take care of your external (body and mind - Dopamine Trails).

 Ultimately throughout life we need to acquire 2 skills: